nikolaospapagiannis/nebula-ai/SECURITY_AUDIT_REPORT.md

 ### ✅ Security Posture: EXCELLENT

-The Fireflies.ai clone platform has been hardened with Fortune 100-grade security controls:
+The Nebula AI platform has been hardened with Fortune 100-grade security controls:

 **Strengths:**
 - ✅ Zero critical vulnerabilities in production code